 Third-party contracts involving LSC TIG funds raise several compliance considerations.
 Grantees should review the following resources before contracting:

-- The TIG grant assurance on contracting sets forth additional requirements when grantees enter into contracts for goods or services; this applies to all 2015 TIGs.
-A similiar grant assurance covers 2012 - 2014 grants, though it requires a competitive selection process for contracts that exceed $3,500 instead of the new $5,000 threshold.
-Additionally, an earlier grant assurance governs governs contracts in 2011 and 2010 cycle TIGs.
+- The TIG grant assurance on contracting sets forth additional requirements when grantees enter into contracts for goods or services; this applies to all 2015 - 2016 TIGs.
+A similar grant assurance covers 2012 - 2014 grants, though it requires a competitive selection process for contracts that exceed $3,500 instead of the new $5,000 threshold.
 All procurement transactions must be conducted in a manner to provide, to the maximum extent practical, open and free competition.
 All third‐party expenditures, regardless of cost, must be appropriately documented and are subject to 45 C.F.R.
 Part 1630 Cost Standards.
 As noted below, LSC's Property Acquisition and Management Manual (PAMM) may add further requirements to TIG contracting.

 - LSC Program Letter 10-03, Third-Party Contracting of TIG Funds provides guidance on requirements for third-party contracts made by grantees with LSC TIG funds.
 The guidance set forth in this document does not represent a change in LSC policy, but rather is intended to serve as a reminder to LSC recipients about existing requirements and to provide additional examples of how these requirements are likely to apply in the TIG context.